jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 # Get and convert metadata of datasets
-This is a collection of Python 3 scripts for getting the metadata of datasets in a [Dataverse](https://dataverse.org/)-based repository, in the Dataverse JSON format, and writing the metadata to CSV files for analysis, reporting, and metadata development.
+This is a collection of Python 3 scripts for getting the metadata of datasets in a [Dataverse](https://dataverse.org/)-based repository, in the Dataverse JSON format, and writing the metadata to CSV files for analysis, reporting, and metadata improvement.

 The metadata of datasets published in the [Harvard Dataverse repository](https://dataverse.harvard.edu) are published in Harvard Dataverse, https://doi.org/10.7910/DVN/DCDKZQ.
 The metadata is current as of December 12, 2019.
 Consider downloading the JSON metadata from there instead of using the scripts to re-download the JSON files from Harvard Dataverse.

 ## General
 The scripts can be grouped into three types of scripts:
- * One script, get_dataset_pids_and_json_metadata.py, gets the PIDs of published datasets (including linked and harvested datasets) in a given dataverse and any of its subdataverses and downloads the metadata of the latest published versions of those datasets (in the Dataverse JSON standard)
+ * One script, get_dataset_json_metadata.py, takes a list of dataset PIDs and downloads the metadata of the latest versions of those datasets (in the Dataverse JSON standard)
  * Several scripts, such as get_basic_metadata.py, get_authors.py and get_relatedpublications.py, parse the JSON files to extract metadata fields in Dataverse's Citation metadata block and write them into CSV files
  * One script, combine_tables.py, joins a given collection of CSV files into one CSV file